-The District has also purchased through the AIG companies a Pollution Legal Liability policy with coverage of \$50,000,000 for each incident with an aggregate of \$100,000,000 (coverage period of August 11, 1999 through August 11, 2019) and a Contractor's Pollution Liability ("CPL") insurance policy with \$50,000,000 of coverage provided per covered site (and \$50,000,000 of coverage in aggregate losses through August 11, 2006).
+The District has also purchased through the AIG companies a Pollution Legal Liability policy with coverage of \$50 million for each incident with an aggregate of \$100 million (coverage period of August 11, 1999 through August 11, 2019) and a Contractor's Pollution Liability ("CPL") insurance policy with \$50 million of coverage provided per covered site (and \$50 million of coverage in aggregate losses through August 11, 2006).
 The District recently filed a lawsuit in Los Angeles County Superior Court against AIG alleging the insurance carrier of reneging on its policy.
-The District has not decided on the carrier of a new pollution policy after the CPL expires on August 11, 2006.
+The District has not decided on the carrier of a new pollution policy since the CPL expired on August 11, 2006.